PlutoLang/plutolang.github.io/docs/New Operators.md

 end
 ```

-Note that for while-loops, it will be executed as many times as the condition:
+It can also be used in while loops, where it will be executed as many times as the condition:
 ```pluto norun title="Pluto Way"
 while a := next_value() do
     -- ...